tacticrealtime/creative-validator/ERROR_LIST.md

 ### One or more formats are empty or not objects!

-Please check "sizes" field in manifest.json - it must contain only objects.
+Please check "sizes" property in manifest.json - it must contain only objects.

+### Could not validate formats.

+Please check "sizes" property in manifest.json - it must contain a valid object.

 ### One or more sizes have empty or missing names!